-As part of the University of Wisconsin-Madison's annual internal review of the effectiveness of its Standards for Safeguarding Institutional Governance of Intercollegiate Athletics ("Standards"), I have been asked to review the requirements of the Standards and compare them with my experiences during the year under review, which I understand to be August 1, 2019 through July 31, 2020.
+As part of the University of Wisconsin-Madison's annual internal review of the effectiveness of its Standards for Safeguarding Institutional Governance of Intercollegiate Athletics ("Standards"), I have been asked to review the requirements of the Standards and compare them with my experiences during the year under review, which I understand to be August 1, 2021 through July 31, 2022.

 I am the Senior Associate Athletic Director for Student Services.
-I would expect to be made aware of any problems related to student-athlete academic support, admission, discipline or medical and training services.
+I would expect to be made aware of any problems related to student-athlete academic support, admission, discipline, or medical and training services.

-With regard to Section 1 of the Standards, "Academic Support;" Section 4 of the Standards "Student Discipline and Codes of Conduct;" and Section 5 of the Standards, "Medical and Athletic Training Services;" I am not aware of any instances of non-compliance with these Standards.
-With regard to Section 3 of the Standards, "Admissions;" I am aware of a single instance of technical non-compliance, as detailed in Exhibit 3.
+With regard to Section 1 of the Standards, "Academic Support;" Section 3 of the Standards, "Admissions;" Section 4 of the Standards, "Student Discipline and Codes of Conduct;" and Section 5 of the Standards, "Medical and Athletic Training Services," I am not aware of any instances of non-compliance with these Standards.
 More specifically, in my role as Senior Associate Athletic Director for Student Services, I confirm the following: